August 28, 2018 | Veratad Blog | File under: Veratad Technologies Blog

-July & August: Ask Us Your Digital Identity Questions
+July & August: Answers to Your Digital Identity Questions

 We’ve received loads of questions from customers, partners, and occasionally from friends, about a myriad of things relating to Digital Identity.

 We’re sure they aren’t the only ones with questions – so we’ve decided to launch a monthly mailbag where our Director of Strategic Accounts & Client Quality Services, Tom Canfarotta, will answer your questions.

 In July & August, we received many questions about what happens when someone can’t be verified and what to do in escalation.
 Here are our answers.

 What can I do to reduce friction in my new customer onboarding processes when verifying identity?

 Wow, this is a big topic!
 I will do my best to give you the 30,000-foot view.

 In today’s online world there are many methods used to automate identity verification in your new customer onboarding process; however, most all methods rely on just two sources: identity data and identity documents.

 The identity data methods are based on a comparison of the personal data you collect from a new customer against one or more trusted and verified public and/or non-public data sources.
 Provided you can find and associate the personal identity information you have collected, these methods are usually considered very low friction.
 Most data verifications can be performed behind the scenes in just a few seconds without the new customer’s further engagement.